Isreal-Oluwasegun/Data-Science-Portfolio/README.md

     a.
 Visualization ( Mapbox Open street map).
 It was observed that houses around the coastline have higher price.
     b.
 Using equation for technical viewers
     c.
-Using interactive
+Using interactive dashboard

 This project is a self chosen project to enhance my knowledge in my current study in data science at WorldQuant university.

-I will appreciate feedback communication on areas I need to improve on for better result.
+I will appreciate feedback on areas I need to improve on for better result.
 Thanks